Mtutak/Project1HerokuTrial/README.md

-# Project1HerokuTrial
+# Shareify
-Heroku Upload Trial
+Integrating with the Spotify API